 The Mobile Secure Gateway (MSG) is a term that is used for software or hardware appliance that gives secure communication between a mobile application and the respective back end source generally within the boundary of the organization network.

 It points the challenges in the fields of mobile security.
 Generally, Mobile Secure Gateway contains two components, and they are, Client Library and Gateway.
 The client is a library that is connected with the mobile application.

 It establishes a secure connection with Gateway with the help of crystallographic protocol generally TLS/SSL.
 This gives a secured channel used for communication between the hosts and mobile application.
-Whereas, Gateway separates internal IT infrastructure from the internet thus enabling only an authorized client requests to approach and especial collection of hosts inside a restricted network.
+Whereas, Gateway separates internal IT infrastructure from the internet thus enabling only an authorized client requests to approach and an extraordinary collection of hosts inside a restricted network.

-The incoming client connects generally using TLS/SSL in order to give security for the network communication and a common trust of communication friends.
-The communication protocol is generally based on HTTP or SPEEDY.
+The incoming client connects generally using TLS/SSL to give security for the network communication and a shared trust of communication friends.
+The communication protocol is usually based on HTTP or SPEEDY.
 The gateway transmits requests from apps connected to a set of hosts configured.
 Generally, these ate HTTP or HTTPS services or servers within an internal network.
 The response from a host is transmitted back to the respective communication app.